Is law school worth the debt in 2025?

 Law school can be a hefty investment, but like many postgraduate programs, it may be the key to entering your career field of choice.
-When weighing whether a law school education is worth the time and financial investment, it’s important to consider the average debtload of graduates, your potential return on investment, your career goals, average entry-level salaries, and more.
+Factors to consider include graduates’ average debt load, your career goals and the potential return on investment.

 What to consider before going to law school